elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 __2. Define the order of the sound cards loaded globally__

+The on-board sound card is used as the primary sound device.

 Creata a module file _snd.conf_ in _/etc/modprobe.d/_ with the following content:

 ```